Let’s begin with an overview of what old-growth forests and watersheds are, and why they are so important to our ecosystem.

-Fairy Creek is BC’s last intact old growth watershed, with rain-forest trees that have stood for thousands of years.
-This area sits on the traditional and unceded territory of the Pacheedaht Nation.
+Fairy Creek is BC’s last intact old-growth watershed, with rainforest trees that have stood for thousands of years.
+This area sits on the traditional and unceded territory of the Pacheedaht and Ditidaht people.

-In August 2020 peaceful protestors began fighting for the protection of the Fairy Creek Watershed.
-Under the invitation of Elder Bill Jones, over 2,000 people assembled at Fairy Creek, and over the last year this fight for protection has expanded to saving the last 2.7% of productive old growth forests in British Columbia.
+In August 2020 peaceful protests began fighting for the protection of the Fairy Creek Watershed.
+Under the invitation of Elder Bill Jones, over 2,000 people assembled at Fairy Creek, and over the last year this fight for protection has expanded to saving the last 2.7% of productive old-growth forests in British Columbia.
 Blockades have been set up along logging roads near old-growth forests around Port Renfrew, each stopping the Teal-Jones Group logging company from accessing its cut blocks throughout southwestern Vancouver Island.

 Why are people protesting?

-The BC NDP government created an ‘Old Growth Strategies Review Report’ and committed to implementing the 14 noted recommendations.
-This included protecting the remaining old growth forests, creating more sustainable logging for second and third growth forests and increasing indigenous involvement and profit sharing.
+The BC NDP government created an ‘Old-Growth Strategies Review Report’ and committed to implementing the 14 noted recommendations.
+This included protecting the remaining old-growth forests, creating more sustainable logging for second and third growth forests and increasing Indigenous involvement and profit-sharing.
 The NDP government put forward a timeline to begin these recommendations, but since then, logging has continued as usual.
-In April 2021, the Supreme Court passed an injunction to allow the cut of old growth trees in at-risk old growth ecosystems.
+In April 2021, the Supreme Court passed an injunction prohibiting blockades and allowing the cut of old-growth trees in at-risk old-growth ecosystems.
 The government has dismissed the voices of many members of the Pacheedaht Nation, whose sacred land the forestry is occurring on.
-The BC NDP is not fulfilling the promises they made to protect old growth forests in BC and create stronger relationships with indigenous communities.
+The promises made to protect old-growth forests in BC and create stronger relationships with Indigenous communities are not being fulfilled.

-- Foster biodiversity and house many vulnerable and endangered species: Old-growth forests foster a complex ecological system filled with large trees, multiple canopies, rich soil, and are home to rare, threatened and endangered species.
-Because of the immense diversity of this ecosystem, old growth does an incredible job fostering biodiversity, and provides food and habitat for many species that are unable to live elsewhere.
+- Foster biodiversity and house many vulnerable and endangered species: Old-growth forests foster a complex ecological system filled with large trees, multiple canopies, rich soil, and are home to rare, threatened, and endangered species.
+Because of the immense diversity of this ecosystem, old-growth does an incredible job fostering biodiversity and provides food and habitat for many species that are unable to live elsewhere.